Guide to Homeschooling in

 Power Homeschool always encourages parents to officially withdraw students from their current school situation before starting to homeschool, whether state laws require it or not.
 Once you have all the legal duties check off your list, you will need to either create a homeschool curriculum or choose a program that aligns with your student’s needs.

 Power Homeschool’s online curriculum is available to students between kindergarten and twelfth grade.
 We offer our homeschoolers numerous tools and resources to help achieve successful homeschool experiences.

-Homeschool Field Trips in Missouri
+Homeschool Field Trips Missouri

 Flexibility is one of the many benefits of homeschool.
 When students are not confined to the traditional classroom schedule, they have more time to participate in other things, including field trips.
 Museums, nature centers, historical sites, and any other field trip destination can enrich any lesson about history, science, literature, and so on.
-The following are a few examples of the many field trips available to homeschoolers in Missouri.

 - Nielson-Atkins Museum of Art: Home to thousands of art pieces, this museum features some of the most renowned artists from around the globe.
 The Nelson-Atkins offers homeschool families unique program activities and other educational programs for students of all ages.

 - National World War I Museum and Memorial: Visitors can tour the Main Gallery that shows a journey through the Great War through artifacts, first-hands accounts, and informative films.
 This museum is sure to enhance any United States history lesson.

 - Kaleidoscope: Children and their families are welcome at Kaleidoscope at no cost.
 Provided by Hallmark, this field trip allows children to explore their creativity and artistic talents.